 How to Plant Thyme as a Lawn Substitute

 The biggest problem with using thyme to replace grass is the work it will take preparing the site.
 It takes some doing to rid the area of all the existing grass.
-Of course, you can always go with the easy, albeit not so eco-friendly method of multiple applications of Roundup.
+Of course, you can always go with the easy, albeit not so eco-friendly method of multiple applications of herbicide.
 The next option is good old-fashioned, back breaking digging up of the sod.
 Consider it a work out.

 Lastly, you can always make a lasagna garden by covering the entire area with black plastic, cardboard or lots of newspaper layers covered in straw or sawdust.
 The idea here is to cut off all light to the grass and weeds underneath, basically smothering the plants.
 This method requires patience, as it takes two seasons to completely kill off the top and even longer to get all the roots.
 But, hey, patience is a virtue!
 Till the area when the process is completed and remove any big chunks of rock or root before attempting to transplant the thyme plugs.

-When the soil is ready to be worked, add some bone meal or rock phosphate along with some compost to the soil and work it in, down to about 6 inches since thyme has short roots.
+When the soil is ready to be worked, add some bone meal or rock phosphate along with some compost to the soil and work it in, down to about 6 inches (15 cm.) since thyme has short roots.
 Prior to planting, make sure the thyme plants are damp.
 Plant the thyme plugs about 8 inches apart and water in well.

 Thereafter, say goodbye to fertilizing, thatching, regular watering and even mowing if you so desire.
 Some people do mow the thyme lawn after flowers are spent, but it’s okay to be a little lazy and leave the area as is.